john-cd/rust_github_action/README.md

   - uses: john-cd/rust_github_action@v1
 ```

+An example workflow is found in `./test_workflow/`.

 ## Testing the Docker image locally

 The Dockerfile is a multi-stage build.

-To build the "build" Docker image, which contains the Rust tooling, use:
+To build the "build" Docker image, which contains the Rust tooling, use the following from the root directory:

 ```bash
 docker build --tag test_app --target build \